moonbuggy/docker-dnsmasq-updater/README.md

   -i IP, --ip IP        default IP for the DNS records -d DOMAIN, --domain DOMAIN
-                        domain/zone for the DNS record (default: 'docker') -w, --prepend_www     add 'www' subdomains for all hostnames
+                        domain/zone for the DNS record (default: 'docker') -L PROXIES, --labels_from PROXIES
+                        add hostnames from labels set by other services (standalone only, default: '') -w, --prepend_www     add 'www' subdomains for all hostnames

 hosts file: